Chapter 21 Efficient Sample Size Calculator

 21.4 Abbreviated Tutorial

-- Click the ‘Run Sample Size for Multiple Groups’ button.
+- Click the ‘Run Efficient Sample Size Calculator’ button.

 - Once the app opens, click through the app to choose your model parameters (see below).